-Chemical applications can inhibit the soil fungi that are essential to crop nutrition and soil building.
-When soil fungi are kept from functioning properly, plants can no longer use them to obtain the trace elements they need to fight fungal diseases.
+Chemical applications can inhibit the mycorrhizal fungi that are essential to crop nutrition and soil building.
+When mycorrhizal fungi are kept from functioning properly, plants can no longer use them to obtain the trace elements they need to fight fungal diseases.

 When we spray for weeds it creates bare ground and the weed seed that’s there means the weeds simply come back.

 Some weeds have deep roots that help to bring up nutrients.
 Leaving them can mean that better quality plants will eventually be able to grow in the improved soil and replace the weeds.
 A little patience may be needed while soils improve.